tkrabel/bamboolib/README.md

 ## Main benefits of bamboolib

-- Enables data analysts to work with Python without having to write code
+- Enables anyone to **analyse data in Python without having to write code**
+- Even people who can code use bamboolib because it is **faster and easier** than writing the code themselves
-- Reduces the on-boarding time and training costs for data analysts
+- Reduces employee on-boarding time and training costs
-- Removes the organizational divide between GUI and coding tools and creates a single platform & point of truth
-- Enables data analysts to collaborate with data scientists within Jupyter and to share the working results as reproducible code
+- Enables team members of all skill levels to collaborate within Jupyter and to share the working results as reproducible code
-- Compared to other enterprise AI platforms, bamboolib creates no technical lock-in and provides the greatest flexibility via leveraging Python
-- Even people who can code use bamboolib because it is faster and easier than writing the code themselves
-- Reduces cognitive load: Focus on what's important instead of spending your time on StackOverflow.
+- No lock-in.
+You own the code you created with bamboolib
+- All your data remains private and secure

 __[🔍Try bamboolib live on Binder](https://bamboolib.com/demo)__